 Closing & Day One

 “Closing” refers to the date when the SPA (Sale/Share Purchase Agreement) comes into force and ownership of the Target transfers from Target to Buyer.
 This is commonly called “Day One” – being the first day the Buyer is the owner of the acquired operation, or that the operations work as one legal entity in the context of a merger of equals.
 This is when the integration of the companies commences.

-Four important concepts that work-streams must focus on during this critical time are:
+Four important concepts that should be front and center on any post-merger integration checklist and that work-streams must focus on during this critical time are:

 - Operative structure

 - Systems & controls

 Good communication is the way to build trust, develop motivation and share important information.
 Well-planned and well-implemented communication enables work-streams to lead a PMI project more effectively.
 It can prevent the negative impact of rumors and help to unify different parts of the new organization.